 • dynamic-risk funds

-But the concept at the core is simple: Target-date funds invest in a more aggressive portfolio of mostly equity funds to start, then gradually shift to a more conservative portfolio of mostly bond funds as they approach a target retirement date.
+The core concept is pretty simple: Target-date funds invest in a more aggressive portfolio of mostly equity funds to start, then gradually shift to a more conservative strategy, owning predominantly bond funds, as they approach a target date.

 Example

-Let’s say you’re 30 years old in 2024, and that you expect to work until age 70.
-Your expected retirement date would be in the year 2064.
-So, investing in a target-date fund with a target retirement date of 2060 or 2065 (or even a combination of the two) would make sense.
+Let’s say you turned 45 years old in 2025, and you expect to work until age 70.
+Your expected retirement date would be in the year 2050.
+So, investing in a target-date fund with a target retirement date of 2050 would be the most logical move.

 What if your expected retirement age changes?
 No problem!
 Target-date funds are normal mutual funds and can be bought or sold as your needs change.

-Note that the target-date fund’s allocation to stocks will generally never go to zero.
-Retirees need growth too, and most should maintain at least a little exposure to the stock market.
+The target-date fund’s allocation to equities will generally never go to zero.
+Retirees need growth, too, so you’ll almost certainly have at least a little exposure to the stock market.
 The beauty of the target-date fund is that it changes your asset allocation to match your risk tolerance as you age—and it does it automatically without requiring you to actually do anything.

 What Is Asset Allocation?